JamesIV4/zombies-ate-my-neighbors-dx/README.md

 | LB / RB            | Radar on/off      | Item previous / next   |
 | Start              | Pause             | Pause                  |

-The twin-stick scheme reuses the patch's built-in "hold L to reverse" modifier through button combos (the left trigger and bumper press the cycle button plus SNES L), so the bundled patch is applied unmodified.
+The rewored scheme reuses the patch's built-in "hold L to reverse" modifier through button combos (the left trigger and bumper press the cycle button plus SNES L), so the bundled patch is applied unmodified.
 Every control above is re-bindable in `Configure Controller`.